microsoft/cobalt/docs/3_NEW_TEMPLATE.md

 Per the [quickstart guide](./2_QUICK_START_GUIDE.md), we demonstrated how easy it is to deploy an existing *Cobalt Infrastructure Template* or *CIT* (/kɪt/).
 However, it is likely that you will need to develop your own custom *CIT* by composing together the foundational infrastructure modules that ship with *Cobalt* or by building your own modules.
 This guide will walk you through building a *Cobalt Infrastructure Template* from scratch in order to cultivate a deeper understanding of what *Cobalt* has to offer.

 A core feature of *Cobalt* is that it offers a library of Terraform based *Cobalt Module*s that you can compose to build-up *CIT*s. *Cobalt Module*s make full use of [Terraform Modules](https://www.terraform.io/docs/configuration/modules.html).
 The primary purpose of a Terraform Module as a feature is to define parts of your potential infrastructure configuration as re-usable units.
-They distill the otherwise complicated task of properly configuring a set of related resources for any particular use case in a re-usable way.
+They distill the otherwise complicated task of properly configuring a set of related resources for any particular use case.

-CIT's can reference both *Cobalt Module*s and Terraform modules that you create.
+CIT's can reference both *Cobalt Module*s that come with this project and Terraform modules that you create.
 The below table demonstrates how our current [Azure Service Plan](./../infra/modules/providers/azure/service-plan/README.md) Cobalt Module is being reused by several CIT's:

 | Cobalt Infrastructure Template | CIT referencing an [Azure Service Plan](./../infra/modules/providers/azure/service-plan/README.md) Module |
 |----------|----------|